|Trail Features:||Panoramic Views|

 From the Sugarlands Visitor Center near Gatlinburg, drive 13.2 miles south along Newfound Gap Road to Clingmans Dome Road.
-Turn right onto Clingmans Dome Road and drive another 7 miles all the way to the end of the road.
-Because of the popularity of this area, the parking lot for this area is very large.
+Turn right onto Clingmans Dome Road and drive another 7 miles - all the way to the end of the road.
+As a result of its popularity the parking lot for the Clingmans Dome area is very large.
 To reach Silers Bald you'll be starting your hike from the Forney Ridge trailhead, located at the far end of the parking lot.

 From Cherokee, drive north on Newfound Gap Road for 20 miles to reach Clingmans Dome Road.

-To reach the Appalachian Trail, which will eventually lead you to Silers Bald, you'll start this hike from the Forney Ridge Trailhead.
-Less than two-tenths of a mile from the parking lot a spur trail will branch off to the right.
-You'll need to take this trail in order to reach the Appalachian Trail.
+To reach the Appalachian Trail, which eventually leads to Silers Bald, you'll begin this hike from the Forney Ridge Trailhead.
+Less than two-tenths of a mile from the parking lot a spur trail will branch off towards the right.
+Hikers should turn right onto this trail to proceed towards the Appalachian Trail.

-For the next half-mile the spur trail steadily climbs along a rocky and rugged pathway before reaching the Appalachian Trail junction.
+For the next half-mile the spur trail steadily climbs along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
 Our climb was made a little more pleasant by several song birds that serenaded us as we hiked though a thick morning fog.

 Upon reaching the Appalachian Trail, turn left (towards the west) to continue towards Silers Bald.

-Although we couldn't see anything on the way out, there are several points along this section of the AT, over the first half-mile or so, that offer outstanding views.
+Although we couldn't see anything on the way out, there are several points along this section of the AT, over the course of first half-mile or so, that offer outstanding views.

-Along this same stretch we saw a fair amount of spring beauty that was just beginning to bloom during our mid-May hike.
+Along this same stretch we saw a fair amount of spring beauties that were just beginning to bloom during our mid-May hike.
 We also saw Trout-Lily, violets and white trillium as we continued down towards Double Spring Gap.
-Throughout much of this hike the Appalachian Trail also passes through an old-growth spruce-fir forest.
+Much of this portion of the Appalachian Trail also passes through an old-growth spruce-fir forest.

-At 2.6 miles you'll reach the Goshen Prong Trail, which branches off towards the right.
-Continue along the Appalachian Trail from this junction.
+At 2.6 miles you'll arrive at the Goshen Prong Trail, which branches off towards the right.
+Hikers should continue along the Appalachian Trail at this junction.

 At 3.2 miles hikers will reach the Double Spring Gap Shelter.
 Just beyond the shelter we passed through several acres of forest floor that was literally carpeted in spring beauty.
 This section of trail, however, was a complete mess.
 Due to several days of rain prior to our hike, long portions of the trail, several hundred yards in length, was mired in deep mud and muck, making for some fairly difficult hiking.

 As you might have already gathered, we experienced quite a bit of fog the day we hiked this trail.
-Unfortunately this includes our time at the summit as well, so I have no photos to show you what you can expect to see from atop the bald.
+Unfortunately this includes our time at the summit as well, so I don't have any photos to show you what you can expect to see from atop the bald.

 At the summit you'll find a U.S. Geological Survey marker on top of a large rock in the middle of a small clearing (see the photo on the left).
 There's also a trail that runs perpendicular from the Appalachian Trail.
 This short side trail, maybe 50 feet in length, leads you to a vantage point overlooking Miry Ridge.

 While Silers Bald was a grassy meadow for most of the 19th and early-20th centuries, it was likely a wooded peak before the arrival of European settlers.
-For this reason the National Park Service doesn't maintain the bald atop the mountain.
+For this reason the National Park Service no longer maintains the bald atop the mountain.
 As already mentioned, there's still a small grassy meadow area at the summit.
-As recently as the 1930s, a local writer and an avid hiker by the name of Laura Thornborough visited Silers Bald and recalled it as being a giant meadow at that time.
+As recently as the 1930s a local writer and an avid hiker by the name of Laura Thornborough visited Silers Bald, and recalled it as being a giant meadow at that time.